William B. Bankhead: Early life

 Bankhead was born at the Bankhead plantation in Lamar County, Alabama.
-His father, John H. Bankhead, was an active politician who had served in the Alabama legislature, and later as US Representative and Senator.
+His father, John H. Bankhead, was an active politician who had served in the Alabama legislature, and later as U.S. Representative and Senator.
 His mother was Tallulah James Brockman, granddaughter of South Carolina state Senator Thomas Patterson Brockman, and he was raised as a Methodist.
 Bankhead's brother, John H. Bankhead II, also served in the Senate.

 William Bankhead attended the University of Alabama, where he was a member of Phi Delta Theta fraternity, and played on the university's first football team, organized in 1892.
-He studied law at Georgetown University Law Center in Washington, DC, graduating in 1895.
+He studied law at Georgetown University Law Center in Washington, D.C., graduating in 1895.

 He was immediately admitted to the bar in Alabama, and practiced law in Huntsville.

 Political career

 In 1898, he became city attorney of Huntsville, serving until 1902.
 In 1900, he was elected to the Alabama House of Representatives for one term, serving through 1901.

 In 1905, he moved to Jasper, Alabama.
 In 1910 he was appointed solicitor of the fourteenth judicial circuit of Alabama, serving until 1914.

 In 1914, he sought the Democratic nomination for US Representative, but failed.
 In 1916 he was elected Representative from the newly created 10th Congressional District.
-(Alabama was apportioned a tenth Congressional seat after the 1910 Census, but the seat was filled by at-large election in 1912 and 1914.)
-Bankhead held the 10th District until it was abolished after the 1930 Census, when Alabama lost a seat.
+(Alabama was apportioned a tenth Congressional seat after the 1910 census, but the seat was filled by at-large election in 1912 and 1914.)
+Bankhead held the 10th District until it was abolished after the 1930 census, when Alabama lost a seat.
 He was the only person ever elected from the 10th District.

-After reapportionment and redistricting following the 1930 Census, Bankhead was re-elected Representative from the 7th District in 1932, and was re-elected three times, serving until his death in 1940.
+After reapportionment and redistricting following the 1930 census, Bankhead was re-elected Representative from the 7th District in 1932, and was re-elected three times, serving until his death in 1940.
 Bankhead served as chairman of the House Rules Committee from April 1934 until January 1935, taking over for Edward W. Pou who died in office.
 In 1934, he was chosen House Majority Leader by his fellow Democrats.
 On June 4, 1936, he was chosen Speaker of the House to succeed Jo Byrns, who had died that morning.
 Bankhead served as Speaker until his death on September 15, 1940.
 His cause of death was a stomach hemorrhage.

 As Speaker, Bankhead held the second-highest political office ever attained by any Alabamian, after only Vice President William R. King.

 At the 1940 Democratic National Convention (three months before his death), he finished second to Henry A. Wallace on the vice presidential ticket, losing the delegate count 626–329.